puppetlabs/relay-docs/docs/using-workflows/running-a-workflow.md

 # Running a workflow

-- To run workflows, user must be Operator, Approver, or Administrator.
+To run workflows, a user must have at least [Operator level permissions](../managing-users.md).

 ## Running from the web
 Run a workflow from Relay's web interface, or use the CLI.